sauvc/rulebook/rulebook.md

 Bonus points = (900 - RUN_TIME) • 0.03

 For eg. For a run time of 420s, Bonus = (900-420)•0.03 = 14.4 Points

+Timing bonus is only awarded if the AUV completes the object detection task.

 ### Penalties